Erin’s Recipe Rundown

 • Stir in the gluten-free flour and cook, stirring constantly, for about a minute.

-• Combine the chicken broth and milk in a liquid measure and slowly whisk in the mixture.
+• Combine the chicken broth and milk in a liquid measuring cup and slowly whisk it into the mixture.

 • Stir in the salt, pepper and thyme.